voxel51/fiftyone/docs/source/integrations/transformers.rst

     import fiftyone.zoo as foz

-    ## A zero-shot model that supports text embeddings
+    # A zero-shot model that supports text embeddings
     model = foz.load_zoo_model(
         "zero-shot-classification-transformer-torch",
         name_or_path="BAAI/AltCLIP",
-        cache=False
     )
     print(model.can_embed_prompts)  # True

-    ## A classification model that does not support text embeddings
+    # A classification model that does not support text embeddings
     model = foz.load_zoo_model(
         "classification-transformer-torch",
         name_or_path="microsoft/beit-base-patch16-224",
-        cache=False
     )
     print(model.can_embed_prompts)  # False